autodesk-platform-services/bucket-manager-wpf/README.md

 # Demonstration

-This sample is a Windows desktop application that lists all buckets for a given Forge Client ID & Secret, allow creating new buckets, upload new files, translate and delete.
+This sample is a Windows desktop application that lists all buckets for a given APS Client ID & Secret, allow creating new buckets, upload new files, translate and delete.
 Allow download of SVF for offline viewing.
 Simple JavaScript for testing code.
 It is intended as tool for developers.

  Setup